Mehtab (actress): Career

 Mehtab acted in her early feature film Kamaal-e-Shamsheer (1930) with W. M. Khan, which was produced by her mother under Excelsior film company.
 Her other films at this time include Hamara Hindustan (1930), a silent film which starred Ruby Myers, Jal Merchant and Mazhar Khan.
 She went on to act in several films mainly in action roles produced by the Sharda Film Company under different directors.
 Finally in 1932, she acted under the banner of Indian Art Productions as the main female lead in Veer Kunal, opposite Ashraf Khan, an actor she was to marry and then divorce.
 She continued to work under different banners including Chandulal Shah for Ranjit Movietone in Bhola Shika (1933), directed by Jayant Desai, with E. Billimoria as hero, and Ranchandi directed by Babubhai Jani opposite Navin Chandra.
 She also acted in a couple of films directed by Jaddanbai like Moti Ka Haar and Jeevan Swapna, both in 1937.

 Following the birth of her son, and subsequent divorce from Ashraf Khan, Mehtab acted in the Film Corporation of India film Qaidi (1940), which had Ramola, Madhuri, Wasti and Nandrekar co-starring along with her.
 She got a chance in the film Chitralekha (1941).
 Chitralekha was also the debut of actor Bharat Bhushan, though in a small role.
 Mehtab was cast in Sharda (1942), along with Wasti, Ulhas and Nirmala Devi by A. R. Kardar for his Kardar Productions.
 The film is famous for the thirteen-year-old Suraiya, who became famous giving playback singing for a much older Mehtab.
 1943 saw her acting in two more Kardar directed films; Kanoon with Shahu Modak, Nirmala Devi and Jagirdar and Sanjog a comedy film opposite Noor Mohammed Charlie, Wasti and Ulhas.
-The same year she did a Wadia Productions film directed by Homi Wadia, Vishwas (1943), which also starred Surendra, and Trilok Kapoor, with composer Firoz Nizami debuting as the music director.
+The same year she did a Wadia Productions film directed by Homi Wadia, Vishwas (1943), which also starred Surendra, and Trilok Kapoor, with composer Feroz Nizami debuting as the music director.

 In 1944, Sohrab Modi cast Mehtab in the Central Studio production Parakh.
 Mehtab recalled in an interview that it was while shooting for this film that the two had grown closer.
 Modi did not act in the film which starred Mehtab with Yakub and Balwant Singh.
 Parakh had music by Khursheed Anwar and Saraswati Devi.
 Mehtab acted in films like Ismat (1944), Ek Din Ka Sultan (1945), Saathi (1946) and Shama (1946).
 In 1953, Modi produced, directed and acted in Jhansi Ki Rani, which starred a now ageing Mehtab as the young Jhansi Ki Rani.
 The film was a big financial disaster and the last starring role of Mehtab.
 Mehtab acted in Modi's Samay Bada Balwan (1969) in a character role.